Waboodoo/HTTP-Shortcuts/docs/scripting.md

 const myResult = resultObject.result; // will now have the value "Hello World"
 ```

+This same mechanism also allows passing data back to Tasker in the case where the shortcut was triggered from Tasker.

 #### Forwarding Files
 When executing or enqueuing another shortcut, it is possible to forward one or more selected files to it.
 This can be useful if you have a shortcut that uses a file in a form parameter or its request body, and you want to use the same file also for another shortcut to include in another request.
 To do this, pass the [IDs of the files](#files) in via the special `$files` variable.
 You can pass either a single file ID or an array of file IDs, as shown in the following examples: